 Scrid

-If magic doesn’t anymore basements flood.
+If magic doesn’t basements flood.

 Avoid attaching,